zhouwt612/zhouwt612/README.md

-Hi, My name is Zhou, Wentao (周文涛).
+Hi, my name is Zhou, Wentao (周文涛).
 Currently, I am pursuing a Ph.D. degree at Korea University in Seoul, South Korea.
 I am also a visiting researcher at Khalifa University in Abu Dhabi, UAE.
 My research area is wireless communications.
-My research interest includes physical wireless communications and robust signal processing.
+My research interest includes physical-layer wireless communications and robust signal processing.

 I am very open to having a discussion on the above fields.
 Please feel free to contact me 😁